Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Conclusion

 \section{Conclusion}

 In this paper, we propose a seed selection method for diffusion-based reconstruction of human-oriented images from machine-oriented inputs while maintaining a zero-bitrate overhead.
-By evaluating early-step outputs, our method selects the optimal seed with reduced computation.
-Experimental results show that our proposed method improves image quality over the baseline.
+By evaluating early-step outputs, our method selects the optimal seed with reduced computational cost.
+Experimental results show that our proposed method improves image quality over the baseline using a single random seed.
+In practical applications, the observed trade-off between reconstruction quality and computation time should be considered.
 Future work includes exploring adaptive timestep strategies for more efficient seed selection.